Jabulani-N/holbertonschool-higher_level_programming/python-test_driven_development/README.md

 ```

-you essentially "assert" that the item you give it returns the expected result.
+you essentially "assert" that the function/method you give it returns the expected result.